lwin12/Encryption-Project/README.md

 ##  Crypto++ Libraries setup
 Please refer to the AES branch to setup the library.

-Alternately you can refer to this youtube video on how to setup the Crypto++ library.
+Alternately you can refer to this youtube video on how to setup the Crypto++ library (Click on the image to go to the youtube video):
 [![Watch the video](https://img.youtube.com/vi/5XE4zEN-WKg/0.jpg)](https://www.youtube.com/watch?v=5XE4zEN-WKg)